TheWarior73/Simple-csv-file-Manipulator/README.md

 # Simple Database Manipulator
- >This is a test project for a database manipulator that is destined to private use.
+ >This is a test project for a .csv file manipulator

 ## How will it work ?

-As the [program](/main/core.py) run, it will prompt for some elements such as the name of the table to modify and the place to look at etc...
-It will then create or modify the database as needed
+Run the [program](/main/core.py), Choose your version (Only console is actively being developed for now), follow the instructions given. **Still WIP**

 A more in depth guide will be given upon release. `For now i am working on making this bad boy functional.`